-Even though the School is covered by the Hughes Security (Custodian) monitoring service, the School must call 999.
+Even though the School is covered by a monitoring service, the School must call 999.

-1. Office Staff
+1. OFFICE STAFF

 - a.
 Office staff should gather all essential fire folders from the school office, and/or grab bag/surface pros and move to the Assembly Point on the Top Patch. - b.
 Office staff should report to the Headteacher/Head of School and should assist in accounting for staff and visitors while teachers stay with classes and ensure that all pupils and staff are accounted for. - c.
 The Office Staff should call the Fire Service using the 999 system and inform the Headteacher/Head of School when this is done.
 The school will NOT rely on the automatic monitoring service.